human-pangenomics/hprc_intermediate_assembly/data_tables/README.md

   * 4 samples from Human Technopole
 * v0.6 (2025 Feb 09): Added reference assemblies HG002, CHM13, GRCh38
   * Fixed haplotype swap in three samples (see issue below).
+* v0.6.1 (2025 Feb 15): use PanSN versions of reference assemblies
+  * replaced HG002, GRCh38, and CHM13 assemblies with the same assemblies but with PanSN sequence naming.
+For example CHM13's chr1 is now named CHM13#0#chr1.
 ```

 ## Annotations